 Edward Lear was considered to be the father of limericks.
-This is one of the very good examples of limerick poems, following its typical format with first, second and fifth lines rhyming together and longer in length, while remaining two are shorter, and give a faster read.
-Lear has referred this form as nonsense.
+This is one of the very good examples of limerick poems, following its typical format with the first, second, and fifth lines rhyming together, and longer in length; while the remaining two are shorter, and give a faster read.
+Lear has referred to this form as nonsense.

 Who was buried in snow to his neck

-Notice, Kipling has penned a good limerick with irrelevant zaniness and weirdness.
-First four lines look funny, while the final line creates curious and special mood in this poem.
+Notice Kipling has penned a good limerick with irrelevant zaniness and weirdness.
+The first four lines look funny, while the final line creates a curious and special mood in this poem.

 And let me the canakin clink

 A life’s but a span;

 It is quite interesting that the earliest written limericks were linked with drinking.
 We can guess that people would have drinks and sang bawdy, funny songs or poems.
 Similarly, William Shakespeare has employed this form in a drinking song of Stephano to create nonsensical and humorous effects.

 Example #5: A Man Hired by John Smith & Co (By Mark Twain)

 “A man hired by John Smith and Co.